saturnflyer/chemistrykit/README.md

 `base_url:` The base url of your app, stored to the ENV for access in your beakers and formulas.

+`retries_on_failure:` Defaults to 1, set the number of times a test should be retried on failure

 `concurrency:` You may override the default concurrency of 1 to run the tests in parallel

 `log: path:` You may override the default log path 'evidence'